beccadax/WebResponder/README.md

 Er, not much yet.
 This repository contains two frameworks:

-1. `WebResponderCore`, which contains the core types, as well as a `RequestIDMiddleware` (which generates a unique UUID for each request it processes) and `CoreVersionResponder` (which generates an HTML page identifying the version of WebResponder that's running).
-These are largely for demoing and sample code, although `RequestIDMiddleware` is a genuinely useful middleware.
+1. `WebResponderCore`, which contains the core types, as well as a `RequestIDHelper` (which generates a unique UUID for each request it processes) and `CoreVersionResponder` (which generates an HTML page identifying the version of WebResponder that's running).
+These are largely for demoing and sample code, although `RequestIDHelper` is a genuinely useful helper responder.
 2. `WebResponderGCDWebServer` adapts the popular [GCDWebServer](https://github.com/swisspol/GCDWebServer)
     library for use with WebResponder.
 It also includes a demo Mac app which serves `CoreVersionResponder` over Bonjour, and logs requests and responses in a